 QUAKER NIGHT: A “meet the team” night for the varsity football team.

 FESTIVALS: The Marching Band usually performs in 1-3 select local marching band festivals per season.
 Festivals are non-competitive exhibitions of local bands where students have the opportunity to view the various marching and music styles presented by other bands, as well as to present their own halftime show for an appreciative audience of marching band students and community spectators.

-ELEMENTARY BAND TOUR: The Marching Band performs their halftime show for students at Osborne and Edgeworth Elementary schools.
+ELEMENTARY BAND TOUR: The Marching Band performs for students at Osborne and Edgeworth Elementary schools.
 This event takes place during the school day in the morning.

 SENIOR NIGHT: The last varsity home football game of the season (or one of the last home games toward the end of the season).
 Band, Cheerleading and Football seniors and their parents/guardians are all individually recognized on this night.

-MIDDLE SCHOOL BAND NIGHT: A home football game where band students in 7th and/or 8th grades are invited to participate with the high school Marching Band.
+MIDDLE SCHOOL BAND NIGHT: A home football game where music students in the middle school are invited to participate with the high school Marching Band.